dheerajtenepalli/Natural-Disaster-Chat-Bot/README.md

     https://elizabeth.eu-gb.mybluemix.net/

-See technical design documentation before using the link.
+See technical design documentation pdf before using the link.
-Watch the video provided in
+Watch the video provided in Video_Link.txt